 - Familiar with the contents of the Ontario Official Driver’s Handbook.

-- Familiar with the streets and route you will be taking to ensure you aren’t taking a route too advanced for your skills.
+- Familiar with the streets and routes you will be taking to ensure you aren’t taking a route too advanced for your skills.

 It is important that you have a good relationship and understand – and agree to – one another’s roles.
 Accompanying drivers should help you to: